 What may be more insidious are problems with the Ductwork.
 The Heating System can be fine on all fronts, but could still blow out cool air throughout, or possibly create hot or cold zones in a building.

 This is all contingent on where holes or unhinged Ductwork lies.
 Depending on the nature of the problem, it could be slowly developing or an instant problem, and an HVAC Professional will carefully examine all of the venting frameworks to see where the problem lies.

 Again, annual maintenance will catch these problems more often than not, but occasionally something else can cause a problem, such as construction or bumping into something, that will require immediate attention.

 With newer Gas Furnaces, a Burner replaces the old pilot flame.
 These work in the same manner as an incandescent light bulb filament.
 When the furnace is on, the burner will heat and glow orange, igniting the Fuel Source creating heat to be blown through the fan.
 In the case of Electric Furnaces, these elements create the same environment for the fan.

-Regardless of the situation, HVAC Professionals can not only provide comfort but piece of mind when a Furnace is malfunctioning with guaranteed repair.
+Regardless of the situation, HVAC Professionals can not only provide comfort but peace of mind when a Furnace is malfunctioning with a guaranteed repair.

 If your Heating System is blowing out cold air, not working the way you think it should, if your utility bills seem higher than normal, or it’s been over a year since you’ve had routine maintenance, you should schedule an appointment at your convenience.
 See Summer Savings For Your Air Conditioning.

-For quality service and peace of mind in the Glendale, AZ area, call Christian Brothers Plumbing, Air Conditioning, and Electric today at (623) 201-5066..
+For quality service and peace of mind in the Glendale, AZ area, call Christian Brothers Air Conditioning Plumbing Electrical today at (623) 201-5066.